svjack/RIFT-SVC/README.md

 - `--output`: The path to the output audio file.
 - `--speaker`: The speaker name.
 - `--infer-steps`: The number of inference steps.
 - `--cfg-strength`: The strength of classifier-free guidance.
-If the model is trained with single speaker, you should set this to 0.0.
+A lower value (such as 0) produces a timbre closer to the target speaker, but with relatively less clear articulation and lower noise resistance.
+A higher value (such as 5) produces clearer articulation and better noise resistance, but the style will be closer to the input source.
+We set a balance value of 2.0 by default.

-For 768-12 model, the VRAM consumption is ~4GB.
+For 768-12 model, the VRAM consumption is ~5GB.

 ---

 ## Key Technical Details

+### V2
+#### Major Gains
+- Add whisper encoder[9]
+- Add classifier-free guidance training by randomly dropping out the whisper embedding
+- Add classifier-free guidance inference by f(cvec, null) + cfg_strength * (f(cvec, speaker) - f(cvec, null)) in each sample step
+    - Note that this is different from the original classifier-free guidance in Diffusion Transformer, which is f(condition) + cfg_strength * (f(condition) - f(null))
+- Add post-LayerNorm at appropriate positions in the input embedding module

+#### Minor Gains
+- Add gating module for contentvec embedding and whisper embedding

+### V1
 #### Major Gains

 - NSF-HIFIGAN[1] instead of BigVGAN[2]